Van ECK Associates Corp Sells 83,740 Shares of Bunge Limited (NYSE:BG)

-Van ECK Associates Corp trimmed its holdings in shares of Bunge Limited (NYSE:BG – Get Rating) by 7.5% during the third quarter, according to its most recent 13F filing with the Securities and Exchange Commission (SEC).
-The firm owned 1,036,288 shares of the basic materials company’s stock after selling 83,740 shares during the period.
-Van ECK Associates Corp owned about 0.68% of Bunge worth $85,566,000 at the end of the most recent reporting period.
+Van ECK Associates Corp lessened its holdings in Bunge Limited (NYSE:BG – Get Rating) by 7.5% during the 3rd quarter, according to its most recent filing with the Securities & Exchange Commission.
+The fund owned 1,036,288 shares of the basic materials company’s stock after selling 83,740 shares during the quarter.
+Van ECK Associates Corp owned approximately 0.68% of Bunge worth $85,566,000 as of its most recent filing with the Securities & Exchange Commission.

-Other hedge funds and other institutional investors also recently made changes to their positions in the company.
-Raymond James Financial Services Advisors Inc. lifted its stake in Bunge by 12.6% in the first quarter.
-Raymond James Financial Services Advisors Inc. now owns 17,858 shares of the basic materials company’s stock valued at $1,979,000 after purchasing an additional 1,994 shares during the last quarter.
-HighTower Advisors LLC bought a new stake in shares of Bunge in the first quarter valued at $494,000.
-Yousif Capital Management LLC lifted its position in shares of Bunge by 6.5% during the 1st quarter.
-Yousif Capital Management LLC now owns 8,767 shares of the basic materials company’s stock valued at $971,000 after buying an additional 535 shares during the last quarter.
-Prudential PLC bought a new position in shares of Bunge during the 1st quarter worth $530,000.
-Finally, Vanguard Group Inc. increased its holdings in Bunge by 5.2% in the 1st quarter.
-Vanguard Group Inc. now owns 14,105,841 shares of the basic materials company’s stock worth $1,563,069,000 after acquiring an additional 696,806 shares during the last quarter.
-82.62% of the stock is owned by hedge funds and other institutional investors.
+A number of other hedge funds and other institutional investors have also bought and sold shares of BG.
+Capital World Investors raised its stake in shares of Bunge by 6.2% during the first quarter.
+Capital World Investors now owns 17,109,705 shares of the basic materials company’s stock valued at $1,895,926,000 after acquiring an additional 1,006,276 shares in the last quarter.
+Vanguard Group Inc. raised its position in Bunge by 5.2% during the 1st quarter.
+Vanguard Group Inc. now owns 14,105,841 shares of the basic materials company’s stock valued at $1,563,069,000 after purchasing an additional 696,806 shares in the last quarter.
+FMR LLC lifted its holdings in shares of Bunge by 1.3% in the 2nd quarter.
+FMR LLC now owns 6,386,163 shares of the basic materials company’s stock worth $579,160,000 after buying an additional 81,608 shares during the period.
+UBS Asset Management Americas Inc. increased its stake in shares of Bunge by 11.9% during the second quarter.
+UBS Asset Management Americas Inc. now owns 4,352,389 shares of the basic materials company’s stock valued at $394,718,000 after buying an additional 463,445 shares during the period.
+Finally, State Street Corp raised its holdings in shares of Bunge by 0.8% in the second quarter.
+State Street Corp now owns 4,216,882 shares of the basic materials company’s stock valued at $385,077,000 after acquiring an additional 34,271 shares in the last quarter.
+Hedge funds and other institutional investors own 82.62% of the company’s stock.

 Bunge (NYSE:BG – Get Rating) last announced its earnings results on Wednesday, October 26th.
-The basic materials company reported $3.45 earnings per share for the quarter, topping analysts’ consensus estimates of $2.44 by $1.01.
-The business had revenue of $16.76 billion for the quarter, compared to analyst estimates of $15.73 billion.
+The basic materials company reported $3.45 earnings per share (EPS) for the quarter, beating the consensus estimate of $2.44 by $1.01.
 Bunge had a return on equity of 25.11% and a net margin of 2.22%.
-The company’s quarterly revenue was up 18.7% compared to the same quarter last year.
-During the same period in the prior year, the company earned $3.72 EPS.
-Equities research analysts forecast that Bunge Limited will post 13.89 earnings per share for the current fiscal year.
+The company had revenue of $16.76 billion for the quarter, compared to analyst estimates of $15.73 billion.
+During the same period in the prior year, the company posted $3.72 EPS.
+The firm’s quarterly revenue was up 18.7% compared to the same quarter last year.
+Analysts expect that Bunge Limited will post 13.89 earnings per share for the current fiscal year.

-The business also recently declared a quarterly dividend, which will be paid on Thursday, March 2nd.
-Stockholders of record on Thursday, February 16th will be issued a $0.625 dividend.
+The business also recently disclosed a quarterly dividend, which will be paid on Thursday, March 2nd.
+Stockholders of record on Thursday, February 16th will be issued a dividend of $0.625 per share.
 This represents a $2.50 dividend on an annualized basis and a dividend yield of 2.59%.
-The ex-dividend date of this dividend is Wednesday, February 15th.
-Bunge’s payout ratio is 25.43%.
+The ex-dividend date is Wednesday, February 15th.
+Bunge’s dividend payout ratio (DPR) is presently 25.43%.

 Bunge Limited operates as an agribusiness and food company worldwide.
 It operates through four segments: Agribusiness, Refined and Specialty Oils, Milling, and Sugar and Bioenergy.
 The Agribusiness segment purchases, stores, transports, processes, and sells agricultural commodities and commodity products, including oilseeds primarily soybeans, rapeseed, canola, and sunflower seeds, as well as grains primarily wheat and corn; and processes oilseeds into vegetable oils and protein meals.